netdata/blog/content/posts/agile-team-cmocka-foss.md

 implementation bugs, where it does the right thing in the wrong way, and the more complex specification bugs, where it does the wrong thing.

-If we can successfully implement unit testing across our codebase, we get that safety hardness.
+If we can successfully implement unit testing across our codebase, we get that safety harness.
 Our team can detect where changes will affect the product and the way that it works for our users.
 The design contract in the code becomes visible to us so that we can maintain it, and our debugging work becomes faster and more accurate.